seohyun2021/Genomics-R/README.md

 ## genomic-R

 Isn't it exciting that we can make snapshot of our cells and understand how they change and why I'm aging and sick, even though it is not always correct?
-I've made some examples based on my understandings.
+I've made some R examples based on my understandings about genomics.

 You can find out more examples on the official bioconductor site.